tom300z/ImmersiveSpellcastingVR/README.md

 # ImmersiveSpellcastingVR
+Magic no longer feels like merely shooting a gun.
+Your physical hand position is now used as input for spellcasting, and you can feel the Magicka flowing through your hands thanks to a dynamic haptic system.
+Basically a much better version of VRIK's "Open Hand Casting".

 ## TLDR
 - Cast spells immersively by opening and closing your hands!
 - Get dynamic haptic feedback based on spell charge progress
 - Allows jumping while holding a charged spell
-- Removes transision animations that cause spell animations to behind your physical finger position
+- Removes transition animations that cause in-game animations to lag behind your physical hand
 - Supports all controller types by allowing both grip_touch and grip_press as input methods
 - Fully configurable via ini file or MCM
 - Fully compatible with [Haptic Skyrim VR](https://www.nexusmods.com/skyrimspecialedition/mods/20364) (only replaces spellcasting haptics), [VRIK](https://www.nexusmods.com/skyrimspecialedition/mods/23416), [HIGGS](https://www.nexusmods.com/skyrimspecialedition/mods/43930), [Magic Improvements for Skyrim VR](https://www.nexusmods.com/skyrimspecialedition/mods/55751)